Water of crystallization

 In chemistry, water(s) of crystallization or water(s) of hydration are water molecules that are present inside crystals.
 Water is often incorporated in the formation of crystals from aqueous solutions.
 In some contexts, water of crystallization is the total mass of water in a substance at a given temperature and is mostly present in a definite (stoichiometric) ratio.
 Classically, "water of crystallization" refers to water that is found in the crystalline framework of a metal complex or a salt, which is not directly bonded to the metal cation.

 Upon crystallization from water, or water-containing solvents, many compounds incorporate water molecules in their crystalline frameworks.
 Water of crystallization can generally be removed by heating a sample but the crystalline properties are often lost.

 Compared to inorganic salts, proteins crystallize with large amounts of water in the crystal lattice.
 A water content of 50% is not uncommon for proteins.

 Applications

 Knowledge of hydration is essential for calculating the masses for many compounds.
 The reactivity of many salt-like solids is sensitive to the presence of water.

 The hydration and dehydration of salts is central to the use of phase-change materials for energy storage.

-Nomenclature

-In molecular formulas water of crystallization is indicated in various ways, but is often vague.
-The terms hydrated compound and hydrate are generally vaguely defined.